 A technology that improves thanks to the community

-The community of CPS, embedded, and edge developers, who are familiar with the problems and challenges that many encounter, is also very valuable for Luos as the code developed will enhance the technology on a global scale.
+With a community of CPS, embedded and edge developers who understand the issues and challenges that many face, it is also very interesting for Luos since the code developed will improve the technology globally.
 Linux or Github are living examples of this.

 If you are interested in joining the community and doing your monitoring, getting help, exchanging ideas or ways to develop, we invite you to join.Get started with Luos